 Whilst sitting at the Kingston RV Park, we noticed the wind had picked up badly, and a lot of people were putting awnings away.
 Dad happened to have their van facing the other direction and it was relatively protected, but a few of us mentioned that he should put it away.

-He was keen to finish dinner before touching it, and right at the end we had a big gust, which picked one end of the awning up and tore it along the seam.
 We then put it away, and removed it in Mount Gambier where it was repaired for $45.
 It was a fair bit of effort to reinstall it too, but its good for a while longer!

 Our pole hatch came undone and we lost 3 poles

 After a 40 minute drive into Torquay, I was locking the camper up to do the shopping, and noticed that the small cap that secures our annexe poles in place was missing, and when I counted the poles I found 3 that were missing.
-One was a custom curved pole and the other two are normal uprights, but they aren’t cheap, and setting the awning up without them is impossible.

 We made the decision to drive back and trace our steps, in the hope of finding them.
 Despite an hour and a half of looking, we managed to find the hatch, and no poles.
 I guess someone picked them up, but it was a pretty annoying day.